When You Can’t Get Medicaid And Can’t Afford Obamacare

 Lower benefits due to higher deductibles and out-of-pocket maximum amounts.

-Beginning in 2014, the federal government, as part of the ACA, annually sets out-of-pocket limits for Obamacare plans.
-These limits have increased significantly from 2014 to 2020:
+Starting in 2014, the federal government, as part of the ACA, annually set out-of-pocket limits for Obamacare plans.
+These limits have increased significantly over the years:

 • In 2014, the out-of-pocket limits were: